 Purpose of Web Pages

 The glossy parody whitehouse.org website has an almost identical URL to that of whitehouse.gov , the official US Presidential web site.
 However, students being much more familiar with the "com" suffix used with URLs may inadvertantly access whitehouse.com.
-Whitehouse.com was originally a pornography web site; the domain has now been resold to a much less offensive organisation.
+[WARNING: the last link opens a sexually explicit page of graphics.]

 Currency of Web Pages

 One of the many touted benefits of using the Internet for research includes the ability to access the latest information on current topics.
 Consider the facts that firstly, nobody is responsible for removing outdated information from old web sites.
 In the areas of technology and medicene in particular, ongoing research results in rapid changes in the 'known facts'.
 At the library, information that has been superceded is ideally removed.

 Secondly, the lack of "quality control" means that information available via the Internet can be misleading, incorrect or just plain dangerous.
 Apart from sites that may contain information obviously explosive in nature, incorrect information has even lead to death.
 There have been a number of cases where cancer suffers turned to the Internet for non-medical cures.
 But the mis-placed trust in Internet-based information is not restricted to the young or the uneducated.
 There is also the case of the doctor who fatally overdosed his patient after checking the 'facts' on a website.

 The materials available to members of school communities in the library are assessed for such factors as gender neutrality, lack of political bias, and currency before their purchase and inclusion in the library.
 Even prior to publication, books and other reference material undergoes a rigorous review process - so librarians make their selections from peer or expert-reviewed material.